y629/yuta-ishimoto-webpage/content/en/authors/admin/_index.md

 I'm a Ph.D. student in Graduate School of Information Science at Kyushu University, where I'm supervised by Prof. <a href="https://posl.ait.kyushu-u.ac.jp/~kamei/">Yasutaka Kamei</a> (<a href="https://posl.ait.kyushu-u.ac.jp/ja/" target="_blank">Our lab's web here</a>) .
 I received B.Eng. and M.Eng. degrees from the Kyushu University (2021 and 2023).
+I am supported by Japan Society for the Promotion of Science (JSPS) research fellowship (DC2) (2024.4-).

-My research topic is Software Engineering for AI/ML (SE4AI, SE4ML).
+My research topic is Software Engineering for AI/ML (SE4AI).
 A recent topic is a repair/debugging for DNNs.
-I like both practical and theoretical things!<!-- {style="text-align: justify;"} -->
+I am also conducting research on quantum software engineering.

+<a href='/ja/'>日本語のページはこちら >></a>